ebikatsudon/VTubeStudio/Thoughts-on-item-hotkeys-(delete).md

 * For each item, the saved properties are position, rotation and scale.
 For items attached to the model, the exact model attachment point is saved.
 * Other saved properties: Scene order, smoothing value and "censored" state.
 * If the scene is later loaded and a different model is active, items attached to the model won't be loaded.
 If this happens, failure to load the items will be logged appropriately.
+* There will be an UI to list saved item scenes.
+This UI will also allow you to delete item scenes, show their contents or rename them.

 # Hotkeys